joinpursuit/AC_4_Web/units/react/lessons/objects_and_arrays/objects_and_arrays.md

     ...
 ```

-Next we will check if an item with the given `id` is already in the cart:
+Next, we will check if an item with the given `id` is already in the cart:

 ```jsx
     // Trying to find index in cart const index = cart.findIndex(item => item.id === id);
 ```

-The `findIndex` function will return either the index of the found item, or `-1` if the item was not found.
-Next we will deal with the case that the item was not found:
+The `findIndex` function will return either the index of the found item or `-1` if the item was not found.
+Next, we will deal with the case that the item was not found:

 ```jsx
     if (index === -1) {